yegor256/blog/_posts/2015/feb/2015-02-20-utility-classes-vs-functional-programming.md

 double x = Math.abs(3.1415926d);
 ```

-{% quote The code will work, but it is not object-oriented programming %}
+{% quote The code will work, but it is not object-oriented programming. %}

 What's wrong with it?
 We need a function, and we get it from class `Math`.
 The class has many useful functions inside it that can be used for many typical